The Trupanion blog

 Dog dehydration treatment: an essential tool for summer months

 Dog dehydration treatment is a resourceful tool if needed when you are traveling with your pets.
-By staying aware of your pet’s behavior, notating any concerns, and taking the opportunity to hydrate throughout the day, you’ll be all set for fun in the sun with your best friend.
+By staying aware of your pet’s behavior, talking with your veterinarian, and taking the opportunity to hydrate throughout the day, you’ll be all set for fun in the sun with your best friend.